 3 Favorite Moments

 The adventurers were enthusiastic, courageous, and lovable!
-Too bad they were complete unprepared.
+Too bad they were completely unprepared.
 Capture from the Crunchyroll stream.

 Foreshadowing is a good thing.
 Little details, from the guild representative’s first look of alarm (2:33), to the newbie party leader’s blithe dismissal of the representative’s suggestion to wait for a bigger party (2:54), it was clear that trouble awaited our little band of adventurers.
 The best instance by far was just minutes before they encountered the goblins.
 The leader tried to impress his team with his swordsmanship.
 Instead of a clean overhand swing, though, his sword was so long that it hit a stalactite (4:20).
 He seemed so energetic, and his companions seemed so upbeat and relatively competent, that I couldn’t help but feel like I was going to have to mourn their passing.
 Seriously, if Onna hadn’t’ve figured so prominently in the key art, I would have assumed she was pretty much done for, too.